 Just as with tomatoes, different varieties of pumpkins offer different flavors.
 In fact, we grow some pumpkin varieties that are so sweet and nutty on their own, that no additional sugar is needed to turn them into pies!

-We also grow varieties of pumpkins that are bred to have especially delicious seeds.
+We also grow varieties of pumpkins that are bred to have especially delicious seeds, such as Pipian from Tuxpan and Styrian pumpkins.

-You might also want to grow your own pumpkins to ensure that they don’t contain any synthetic pesticides, and that they were grown in ways that nurtured the soil, rather than degrading it.
+You might also want to grow your own pumpkins to ensure that they don’t contain any synthetic pesticides, and that they were grown in ways that nurtured the soil, rather than degrading the soil.

 This article is intended to be a guide to help you enjoy all the edible parts of your pumpkin, whether home-grown or store-bought.
 Hopefully, more Halloween pumpkins and jack-o-lanterns end up on dinner tables rather than in landfills!